huggingface/huggingface_hub/docs/hub/spaces.md

 In addition to the Streamlit or Gradio SDK, the environment we run your app in includes the following Python libraries out-of-the-box:
 - [`huggingface_hub`](https://github.com/huggingface/huggingface_hub), so you can list models, query the hf.co API, etc. **You can also use this to call our Accelerated Inference API from your Space**.
 If your app instantiates a model to run inference on, consider calling the Inference API instead, because you'll then leverage the acceleration optimizations we already built, and it's also consuming less computing resources, which is always nice 🌎.
 <!-- TODO(merge and ship the Inference API wrapper) -->
-- [`requests`] the famous HTTP request library
+- [`requests`](https://docs.python-requests.org/en/master/) the famous HTTP request library, useful if you want to call a third-party API from your app.
-- [`datasets`](https://github.com/huggingface/datasets) so that you can easily fetch data from inside your app.
+- [`datasets`](https://github.com/huggingface/datasets) so that you can easily fetch or display data from inside your app.

 ## How can I install other dependencies?

-If you need other Python packages, you can simply add a `requirements.txt` at the root of your repo.
+If you need any other Python package, you can simply add a `requirements.txt` at the root of your repo.

 A custom environment will be created on the fly by the Spaces runtime engine.

-We do not support installing `apt-get` dependencies yet but it's on our roadmap.
+We do not support installing `apt-get` dependencies yet, but it's on our roadmap.

-## What are the RAM limitations?
+## What are the RAM and CPU or GPU limitations?

 Each environment is currently limited to 16GB RAM and 8 CPU cores.